fallen-icarus/cardano-swaps/README.md

   2. Users maintain custody of their assets at all times.
   3. Naturally concurrent and **scales *with* the number of users**.
 No batchers required.
   4. Liquidity spreads organically to all trading pairs instead of being siloed into specific trading pairs/liquidity pools.
-  5. No impermanent loss for individual swaps (Of course, there is still inventory risk for *traders*, which is not the same as IL).
+  5. No impermanent loss for individual swaps (Of course, there is still inventory risk for *arbitrage traders*, which is not the same as IL).
   6. No secondary tokens - ADA is all you need to interact with the DEX.
   7. Democratic upgradability
   8. Relatively straightforward integration with existing frontends (i.e. wallets)

-Additionally, the novel use of *Beacon Tokens* can be generalized to many applications on Cardano, not just DEXes.
+:note: the novel use of *Beacon Tokens* for "tagging" on-chain data can be generalized for many dApps, not just DEXes.
+More on this in the Beacon Token CIP (**LINK HERE**)

 ---

-## Specification

 ### Personal Contracts
 In order for users to maintain full delegation control of their assets, it is required for user assets to be kept siloed.
 The reason for this is that, on Cardano, all ADA at an address is either delegated entirely or not at all (atomic delegation is not possible).
 So for a user to maintain delegation control of their assets, only that user's assets should be at the address he/she is using.

 A cardano address is made up of both a payment credential and a staking credential.
 As long as the staking credential is unique to that user, full delegation control over the address is maintained.
 With this in mind, every user is given the same spending script to use for the address' payment credential and are required to use their own staking credential (either a pubkey or a staking script).
-To force the use of a staking credential, the DEX is designed such that it is not possible to mint a valid beacon token (discussed later) to an address without a staking credential.
+To force the use of a staking credential, the DEX is designed such that it is not possible to mint a beacon token (discussed later) to an address without a staking credential.

 #### If all users share a spending script, how are their assets protected?
 The spending script gets the staking credential from the address of the UTxO being spent at run-time.
 When an owner related action is being performed (closing or updating positions), the spending script requires that the staking credential "signals approval" of the action: